 - Prevent Lyme Disease: Hiking Dos and Don’ts

-- Kill Ticks in a Hot Dryer
+- Kill Ticks in the Dryer

 - How to Check Your Child for Ticks

-- Bathing to Prevent Lyme: Do’s and Don’ts
+- Bathing to Prevent Lyme: Dos and Don’ts

 6. How to Recognize the New Great Imitator

-- Lyme’s Three Stages and Their Symptoms
+- Lyme Disease Awareness: Lyme’s Three Stages

-- Late-Stage Lyme Disease Symptoms
+- Dizziness and Other Late-Stage Lyme Symptoms

 5. Why Standard Testing Might Not Be Enough

-- The C6 Borrelia Burgdorferi (Lyme) Test
+- A Better Lyme Test: The C6 Borrelia Burgdorferi

 6. Lyme’s Common Co-Infections and Other Tick-Borne Diseases